 Birmingham is a major transport hub, due to its proximity to central England.
 If you’re looking to get around the city, using public transport will be your best bet.
 National Rail and Coach services offer regular journeys into Birmingham and take the hassle of parking charges away.

 Buses are the chief mode of transportation in Birmingham.
 You can find the nearest bus station within a short distance of several student studios in Birmingham.
 There are almost 50 operators of registered local bus services in the West Midlands.
 National Express, the biggest bus operator in the area, accounts for over 80% of all journeys.
 National Express’ flagship NXL Shuttle service operates services to London with frequent services to all major airports and cities in Britain.

 Meadow Court – Meadow Court proffers flats and townhouses for 3 to 6 people.
 The townhouses have a very traditional style and layout and the flats are over two levels.
 Every student is allocated a double bed, a study area, a furnished en-suite and access to on-site facilities as well as superfast broadband.
 The University of Edinburgh is a 12-minute walk.
 There are various cuisine restaurants within an approximately 15-minute walk radius, including Thai, Indian, Moroccan.
-There are numerous bars and pubs in the vicinity of the accommodation.
+There are numerous bars and pubs in the vicinity of the Birmingham accommodation.
 The nearest hospital is a 7-minute drive away.

 Vita Student Fountainbridge – Vita Student Fountainbridge is surrounded by Edinburgh’s famous attractions, historic castles and a plethora of things to explore.
-With Haymarket station just 10-minutes walk away, it is very convenient for students to travel in & out of the city.
-Students of The University of Edinburgh can reach the campus in just 10-minutes from the accommodation.
+With Haymarket station just a 10-minutes walk away, it is very convenient for students to travel in & out of the city.
+Students of The University of Edinburgh can reach the campus in just 10-minutes from the student apartments in Birmingham.
 Living at Vita Student Fountainbridge, Edinburgh you’ll realise that everything is available under one roof.
 The apartments include Classic Studio, Disabled Accessed Studio, classic plus, penthouse, classic penthouse, premium studio and deluxe rooms.
-They are fully-furnished plus each apartment offers a Smart TV, well-fitted kitchen, Wi-Fi and en-suite bathrooms.
+They are fully furnished plus each apartment offers a Smart TV, well-fitted kitchen, Wi-Fi and en-suite bathrooms.